 Dozens of campus ministries, cultural centers, and affinity groups encourage students to explore aspects of identity, culture and religion.
 The Peer Liaisons Program helps connect first-years with these on-campus communities and provides additional support during the transition to college.

 Yale takes every student’s health and personal safety very seriously.
 More than 500 emergency “blue phones” are strategically located around campus.
 Foot patrols, bike patrols, and shuttle busses are also present and available at all hours.
 The Yale Health Center is centrally located on campus and provides clinical care and a student infirmary.
 New Haven is also home to Yale-New Haven Hospital.

 Yale will meet 100% of a family’s demonstrated financial need with an aid package that will not include loans.
-Families whose total gross income is less than $65,000 will not be expected to make a contribution towards their child’s Yale education.
-Families with annual incomes greater than $65,000 will pay a percentage of their income, on a sliding scale.
+Families with a total gross income of less than $65,000 will not be expected to make a contribution towards their child’s Yale education.
+Families with annual incomes greater than $65,000 will pay a percentage of their income on a sliding scale.
 Use the Quick Cost Estimator to get a personalized financial aid estimate for your family in three minutes.

 Your child will need to request letters of recommendation from two teachers and a guidance/college counselor.
 At many high schools, a student may invite teachers and their counselor to submit recommendations online.
 Students should check with their school guidance office for details, and be sure to give recommenders ample time to write and submit these letters.